safi-amdz/Projects/docs/phases/1-onprem-bootstrap.md

-# Phase 1  Offline-first Network Build with MikroTik CRS328 SwOS, OPNsense 25.7, UniFi AP, Raspberry Pi control plane, and NAS
+# Offline Network and Security Build with MikroTik CRS328 SwOS, OPNsense 25.7, UniFi AP, Raspberry Pi control plane, and NAS

 ## Objective and build order
-You will build the network completely offline first, then cut over to the Internet in Phase 2.
-The sequence avoids lockouts and makes every change testable.
+We will build the network completely offline first, then cut over to the Internet in Phase 2.
+The sequence is designed to avoids lockouts and every change testable.

 1. Prepare the switch while it is at factory defaults.
 2. Put OPNsense behind the switch with a temporary LAN address that does not collide with the switch default.
 3. Plan and create VLANs on the switch with clear reasons for tagged and untagged choices.
 4. Create VLAN interfaces on OPNsense and move management to VLAN 10 safely.
-5. Bring the Raspberry Pi control plane online on VLAN 10 and run Pi hole, Step CA, and FreeRADIUS in containers.
+5. Bring the Raspberry Pi control plane online on VLAN 10 and run Pi-hole, Step CA, and FreeRADIUS in containers.
 6. Create the Storage VLAN 50 for the NAS on SFP+3.
 7. Configure DHCP and firewall policy per VLAN.
 8. Validate offline.
 No Internet is required to finish Phase 1.

 ## Hardware and names
 1. Firewall Protectli VP6670 running OPNsense 25.7
-2. Switch MikroTik CRS328 24P 4S plus RM running SwOS layer 2 only
+2. Switch MikroTik CRS328-24P-4S+RM running SwOS layer 2 only
 3. Access Point UniFi Enterprise AP with PoE
 4. Server Dell PowerEdge R720 for Proxmox used in Phase 2
 5. Control plane Raspberry Pi 4B 8 GB with 256 GB SSD